-Because this is a roll-forward valuation, this report is based on census data previously provided to us as of July, 2019 for the June 30, 2019 full valuation.
-Distributions of participants by age and service can be found on page 18.
+Because this is a roll-forward valuation, this report is based on census data previously provided to us as of May, 2021 for the June 30, 2021 full valuation.
+Distributions of participants by age and service can be found on page 17.
+For non-lifetime benefits, the active count below excludes employees for whom it was not possible to receive retiree benefits (e.g. employees who were already older than the maximum age to which benefits are payable or who will not accrue the required service prior to reaching the maximum age).

-Valuation Year June 30, 2019 Valuation Date June 30, 2020 Measurement Date
+Valuation Year June 30, 2021 Valuation Date June 30, 2022 Measurement Date

-Active Employees eligible for future benefits
+Active Employees eligible for future benefits viine 30, 2022 Measurement Date

-Count 157
+Count 147

-Average Age 48.7
+Average Age 48.8

-Average Years of Service 9.9
+Average Years of Service 10.8

 Retirees currently receiving benefits

-Count 60
+Count 67

-Average Age 67.0
+Average Age 68.3